 A state and federal background check (BCI&I and FBI) must be completed at the student's expense with the Department of Human Resources at The Ohio State University between August 1st and September 15th in each of the first 3-years of the AuD program.
-Students will be advised of the specific codes that are required to be used when completing the state and federal background checks.
+Students will be advised of the specific codes that are required to be used when completing the state and federal background checks via the Carmen Background-Check Assignment.

-Acknowledgement of completed and passed FBI/BCI background check must be documented in the student's Graduate Folder.
+Acknowledgement of a completed FBI/BCI background check must be uploaded to Carmen via Assignments on an annual basis.

 Students must complete a non-conviction statement as part of the criminal record/ background check conducted by the University (BCI&I and FBI).
 This statement certifies that the student has not been convicted of or pleaded guilty to child abuse or other crimes of violence set forth in Section 5104.09 of the Ohio Revised Code.
-This statement must be submitted to Carmen via 'Assignments'.
+This statement must be submitted to Carmen via Assignments.